sfigg/commercialization-public/design/device-experiences/OEM-identity-protection.md

 ##Windows Defender Application Guard

 ##Windows Defender Credential Guard
-TBD: Break out requirements for virtualization based security and HVCI enablement and Cred Guard?
-What are OEM requirements for cred guard?
+Credential Guard adds identity protection support to Windows 10.

-In order for a device to support Crendential Guard as specified in the Windows Hardware Compatibility Requirements (WHCR), you as the OEM must provide the following:
+In order for a device to support Crendential Guard as specified in the Windows Hardware Compatibility Requirements (WHCR), you as the OEM must provide the following hardware, software, or firmware features.
+Depending on how you support these features, your device will fall into one of the following categories of hardware readiness.

+--Ready.
+Devices are immediately capable of enabling all Credential Guard features through central administration tasks, such as Group Policy or device management.
+Credential Guard Ready machines that are built with a custom desktop image can be provided to a customer with fully enabled virtualization-based security features.

+--Capable.
+Devices support the required hardware features, but the configuration state of the device is such that a physically present, privileged user must change it to the required state before the device is in the Credential Guard "Ready" state.
+An example is a computer that supports virtualization extensions but does not have virtualization extensions enabled in the BIOS.
+As a result, those extensions will need to be enabled before any of the virtualization-based security features are enabled.

+--Not supported.
+Devices that do not support the required hardware features and configurations in the following sections are not capable of supporting Credential Guard.

+Important: The following sectionss are additive, so that you must meet all of the previous requirements in addition to the requirements for the current build.

 ###Virtualization Based Security (VBS) enablement of No-Execute protection for UEFI runtime services
-In Windows 10, Version 1793, and after, you must enable VBS.
+In Windows 10, Version 1703, and after, you must enable VBS.
 VBS will provide No-Execute (NX) protection on UEFI runtime service code and data memory regions.
 UEFI runtime service code must support read-only page protections, and UEFI runtime service data must not be executable.
 UEFI runtime services must meet these requirements (applies to UEFI runtime service memory, but not UEFI boot service memory):

 --Implement the UEFI 2.6 EFI_MEMORY_ATTRIBUTES_TABLE.
 All UEFI runtime service memory (code and data) must be described by this table.